Solar battery vs generator Perth: which backup power is better in 2026?

 | VPP income | $100–$300/year from VPP participation | Not applicable |

-This is the fundamental economic difference between the two options.
-A generator sits in your garage doing nothing until a blackout occurs — which might be a few times a year in Perth.
-Meanwhile, a solar battery works every single day:
+This is the core economic difference between the two.
+A generator sits in your garage doing nothing until a blackout, which might happen a few times a year in Perth.
+A solar battery works every day:

-- Morning/afternoon: Charges from your excess solar generation (energy that would otherwise export at 2.25c/kWh)
+- Morning/afternoon: Charges from your excess solar generation (energy that would otherwise export at 2c/kWh)

 - Evening: Powers your home from stored solar, avoiding grid purchases at 32.37c/kWh